kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * Are the **RFID aerials** pegged or weighed down?
 * Does the organiser have the **bell** and **flags**?
 * Do you know where the **first aid kit** is?
-* If you are using a **generator**, does it have plenty of fuel and oil?
+* If you are using a **generator**, does it have plenty of **fuel** and oil?
 Do you know how to restart it?
+* Place any spare **live tags in the RF-blocking tag bag** to prevent spurious reads.
 * Check the flight-case **power supply**:  Are AC and DC power present?
 Is the AC power failure **alarm enabled**?
 * Is the **laptop** running on AC power?
 Is its battery charged?
-* Are there any **notifications** from Windows (eg. wanting to reboot for updates, virus warnings) that might cause problems?
+* Are there any **notifications** from **Windows** (eg. wanting to reboot for updates, virus warnings) that might cause problems?
 * Does the **GPS time source** have a satellite signal (orange LED lit or flashing)?
 Does it have a time signal (blue LED lit or preferably flashing once per second)?
 * Check **CrossMgrVideo**:  Is the camera aligned, with correct **focus and exposure**?
 * Is the **IR beam break** aligned and operating the Trigger-O-Matic correctly?
 * Check **CrossMgrImpinj**.
 Is it connected and reading tags?
 Are tags being read on both antennas?
-Press the reset button and confirm the **clock offset** is still reasonable (typically 3600 seconds to within one second).
+Press the reset button and confirm the **clock offset** is still reasonable (typically 3600 seconds to within one second during *British Summer Time*).
 * Is **CrossMgr** open with the **correct race** file?
 * Is the **RFID test** successful?
 * Is the **Race Clock** working and visible?
+If it's likely to blow over, place it at ground level.
 * Does someone have a **backup stopwatch** ready?
-* **If you're racing**, is your bike ready, do you have your helmet and elbow pads on?
+* If you're racing, **is your bike ready**, do you have your helmet and elbow pads on?
-* Get a **headcount of riders **on the start line.
+* Get a **headcount of riders**  on the start line.
 Does it match your sign-on sheet?
 Establish the **known DNSes**.
-* Do you have a **pen and paper** ready to note down DNFs, incidents etc. as they happen?
-Write the race name on it clearly.
+* Do you have a **pen and paper** ready to note down DNFs, incidents etc. as they happen?  *Write the race name on it clearly.*
 * Do you have a device that can **video the finish** if the timing system fails?

 ### Starting the mass-start race

 1. Finish the RFID test.
 Switch to the [Actions][] screen and click the **Start Race** button.
 The race will not start until you click '**OK**' on the dialog that pops up.
 1. Tell the person starting the race that you're ready.
-Pay attention.
+Pay attention so you don't miss the start.
 1. Click '**OK**' when they say "Go!"
 1. Switch to the [Results][] screen.
 Riders whose tags were read immediately after the start will be listed.
 Others will not.
 1. Open the [Missing Riders][Windows] window.
 This will show who hasn't yet been accounted for.